olagajda/mostrecords-co/README.md

 The design consists of a few lines of text and video background switcher.
 Every once in a while the website gets updated with a new set of videos.

-Right now it's just one video, without the switcher.
-You can see it live here: [CLICK](http://mostrecords.co).

 Here you can see how it used to look: [CLICK](http://most.aleksandragajda.com).